Φ

 Thought entertained

-A filter is temporarily activated in the field.
+A filter is temporarily activated on the boundary.
 Signal passes through it while attention sustains it.

 2